Hoy Park: Pittsburgh Pirates

 On July 26, 2021, the Yankees traded Park and Diego Castillo to the Pittsburgh Pirates in exchange for Clay Holmes.
 He was then assigned to the Triple-A Indianapolis Indians.
 The Pirates promoted Park to the major leagues on July 31.
 The next day, playing against the Philadelphia Phillies, Park hit a double for his first major league hit.
 On August 10, Park hit his first major league home run off of St. Louis Cardinals starter J. A. Happ.
 On August 23, after going hitless in his previous 20 at-bats, Park was optioned to the Indianapolis Indians.

 Park was recalled on August 31 after Michael Chavis was placed on the injured list.
 On April 22, 2022, he was optioned to Triple-A Indianapolis after batting .214 playing 5 games in the majors to start the season.
 When Ben Gamel was placed on the injured list on May 29, Park was recalled.
 On May 30, after only pinch running once, Park was sent down to Triple-A Indianapolis to make room for Yu Chang.
 On June 13, the Pirates recalled Hoy Park from Triple-A. On November 22, Park was designated for assignment.

 Atlanta Braves

 On November 23, 2022, the Pirates traded Park to the Boston Red Sox in exchange for minor-league left-handed pitcher Inmer Lobo.
-Park was designated for assignment on December 13 as the Red Sox added Kenley Jansen to their roster.
+Park was designated for assignment on December 13 after the Red Sox added Kenley Jansen to their roster.
 On December 16, the Red Sox traded Park to the Atlanta Braves in exchange for a player to be named later or cash considerations.
 On December 28, 2022, Park was designated for assignment to make room for Eli White on the 40-man roster.
 On January 5, 2023, Park was sent outright to the Triple-A Gwinnett Stripers.
+He spent the year with Gwinnett, hitting .262/.385/.379 with six home runs, 42 RBI, and 16 stolen bases across 101 games.
+Park elected free agency following the season on November 6.

+Oakland Athletics

+On November 20, 2023, Park signed a minor league contract with the Oakland Athletics.
+He led the team during spring training with 21 hits in 22 games as a non-roster invitee.
+Despite the strong play, Park was sent to the Triple-A Las Vegas Aviators to begin the season.
+He elected free agency on November 6.